 RELATED: Cleared of murder after 17 years, Chicago man killed

 Both men were armed and they exchanged gunfire.Nash, of the 100 block of North LaPorte Avenue, was taken to Stroger Hospital, where he was pronounced dead, authorities said.

 The shooting is “being explored as a possible self-defense case,” police said.

 Vukadinovic was charged with aggravated unlawful use of a weapon and carrying a loaded gun without a concealed carry permit.
-His bond was set at $100,000 Friday, and he is due in court again Monday.
+He is due in court Friday.

 Katherine Zellner, an attorney who represented Nash in a wrongful conviction lawsuit, said in a statement: “Our client, Alprentiss Nash was murdered in Chicago yesterday during a failed robbery attempt.”